Hal Shaper: Biography

 Shaper's English title and lyrics to the Italian melody "Softly, As I Leave You" (1962) was his first hit.
 It was initially released by Matt Monro and was soon recorded later in the US by Shirley Bassey.
 The song was repeatedly released in subsequent years, earning him enough money to start and reluctantly run his own music publishing company in 1964, Sparta Music.

 Throughout his career, Shaper's work was released by well-known artists including Frank Sinatra, Bing Crosby, Elvis Presley, Barbra Streisand (for whom he wrote "Martina"), Petula Clark ("My Friend the Sea"), Jack Jones ("The Years of My Youth"), Val Doonican ("The Mysterious People"), Lena Horne, Bobby Darin and Richard Anthony.
 In addition, various other writers in the company brought about international successes, getting released by artists such as Moody Blues, Desmond Dekker, David Bowie and Blondie.

 Shaper further created and published approximately 60 movie soundtracks for films such as The Go-Between (1971), Papillon (1973), The Boys from Brazil (1978), and First Blood (1982).
 For these, he won the Ivor Novello award multiple times.

 He also wrote various musicals for the theatre.
 Along with composer Cyril Ornadel, he wrote two award-winning shows: Treasure Island, which ran for two seasons at the Mermaid Theatre; and Great Expectations, starring John Mills, Moira Lister and Lesley-Ann Down.
 After returning to South Africa, he wrote La Bohème Noire, a stage musical adaptation of La Bohème' set in contemporary Soweto.

 Shaper married twice, first to Susan from 1972 to 1989 with whom he had a daughter, Hollie; and later to Pippa in 1990 with whom he had four children: Jack, Pia, Harry and Lucy.
-Hal Shaper died in Cape Town on the 8th of January 2004 at the age of 72.
+Hal Shaper died in Cape Town on 8 January 2004 at the age of 72.